Are Cut, Raw Onions Poisonous?

 Also: “Lots of times when we have stomach problems we don’t know what to blame.
 Maybe it’s the onions that are to blame.
 Onions ABSORB BACTERIA is the reason they are so good at preventing us from getting colds & flu and is the very reason we should NOT eat an onion that has been sitting for a time after it has been cut open.”

-The sentiments varied in wording, but the overall gist was clear: stay far, far away from cut, raw onions.
+The sentiments vary in wording, but the overall gist is clear: stay far, far away from cut, raw onions.
 They suck up bacteria from the air and become poisonous, dangerous, illness-inducing orbs.

-The science sounded (somewhat) legitimate and the fact that there were so many different sources spewing this claim added to its credibility.
-On the flip side, I, like many of my friends, had been eating onions practically my entire life and wasn’t yet terminally ill, or even sick all that often.
+The "science" can start to seem somewhat legitimate, and the fact that there are so many different sources spewing this claim adds to its credibility.
+On the flip side, I, like many of my friends, have been eating onions practically my entire life and have yet to become terminally ill, or even sick.
 I decided to do some digging.